Novavax Nuvaxovid™ COVID-19 Va - GuruFocus.com

 PR Newswire

-- Nuvaxovid™ can now be used as a first or second booster dose for adults aged 18 and older vaccinated with any primary series vaccine

 GAITHERSBURG, Md., Aug.
-17, 2022 /PRNewswire/ -- Novavax, Inc. (Nasdaq: NVAX), a biotechnology company dedicated to developing and commercializing next-generation vaccines for serious infectious diseases, today announced that New Zealand's Medsafe has granted expanded provisional approval for Nuvaxovid™ (NVX-CoV2373) COVID-19 vaccine for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) as a heterologous and homologous booster dose in adults aged 18 and older.
+18, 2022 /PRNewswire/ -- Novavax, Inc. (Nasdaq: NVAX), a biotechnology company dedicated to developing and commercializing next-generation vaccines for serious infectious diseases, today announced that New Zealand's Medsafe has granted expanded provisional approval for Nuvaxovid™ (NVX-CoV2373) COVID-19 vaccine for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in adolescents aged 12 through 17.

-Following the expanded provisional approval decision by Medsafe, New Zealand, people may now choose Nuvaxovid as their first and/or second COVID-19 booster dose(s) after completion of their primary series using any of the authorized COVID-19 vaccines.

-"We are pleased to offer another booster choice and the only protein-based COVID-19 vaccine for those aged 18 and older in New Zealand," said Stanley C. Erck, President and Chief Executive Officer, Novavax.
-"As New Zealand endures winter months where thousands of COVID-19 infections are being recorded each day, we believe our vaccine is a strong option, particularly given its broad immune responses to a wide range of circulating variants."
+"We are pleased to offer a protein-based COVID-19 vaccine choice as a primary series to New Zealanders aged 12 and older and as a booster for adults 18 and older," said Stanley C. Erck, President and Chief Executive Officer, Novavax.
+"Providing Nuvaxovid now for adolescents may help increase vaccination rates amidst rising cases of COVID-19."

-In the Novavax-sponsored trials, following the booster, local and systemic reactions had a median duration of approximately two days.
-The incidence of Grade 3 or higher events remained relatively low.
-Safety reporting of reactogenicity events showed an increasing incidence across all three doses of Nuvaxovid, reflecting the increased immunogenicity seen with a third dose.
-Medically attended adverse events, potentially immune-mediated medical conditions, and severe adverse events occurred infrequently following the booster dose and were balanced between vaccine and placebo groups.
+The provisional approval was based on data from the ongoing pediatric expansion of the Phase 3 PREVENT-19 trial of 2,247 adolescents aged 12 through 17 years across 73 sites in the U.S., to evaluate the safety, effectiveness (immunogenicity), and efficacy of Nuvaxovid.
+In the pediatric expansion, Nuvaxovid achieved its primary effectiveness endpoint and demonstrated 80% clinical efficacy overall at a time when the Delta variant was the predominant circulating SARS-CoV-2 strain in the U.S.

+Preliminary safety data from the pediatric expansion showed the vaccine to be generally well-tolerated.
+Serious and severe adverse events were low in number and balanced between vaccine and placebo groups, and not considered related to the vaccine.
+Local and systemic reactogenicity was generally lower than or similar to adults, after the first and second dose.
+The most common adverse reactions observed were injection site tenderness/pain, headache, myalgia, fatigue, and malaise.
+There was no increase in reactogenicity in younger (12 to <15 years old) adolescents compared to older (15 to <18 years old) adolescents.
+No new safety signal was observed through the placebo-controlled portion of the pediatric expansion.

-As a booster for adults, Nuvaxovid is also provisionally registered in Australia and approved in Japan, and is actively under review in other markets.
+In the 12 through 17 year-old population, the Novavax COVID-19 vaccine has been granted authorization in India, the European Union, Australia, Japan, and Thailand, and is actively under review in other markets.

-New Zealand previously granted provisional approval for Nuvaxovid in adults aged 18 and older in February 2022.
+New Zealand previously granted provisional approval for Nuvaxovid in adults aged 18 and older in February 2022 and for use as a booster in July 2022.
 Novavax' sponsor in Australia and New Zealand is Biocelect Pty.
 Ltd.

 Trade Name in the U.S.